DarthKeizer/Pi-Hole-stats-tweeter/README.md

 Download python file and replace it with your own account data and link to your own path/to/admin/api.php

+# Twitter acces keys and tokens
+On they own website it is quite clearly explained: https://dev.twitter.com/oauth/overview/application-owner-access-tokens

 # Reddit
 https://www.reddit.com/r/pihole/comments/67umvj/need_help_with_doing_a_daily_pihole_tweet/